“The two most important days in your life are the day you are born and the day you find out why.” – Mark Twain

 Whatever form it takes, an effective purpose statement cannot be written by working backward from what you think your audience wants to hear.
 That’s the chameleon’s way, and it rings hollow.
 Your audience matters a great deal, of course.
 They’re the people you’re here for, after all, and you should do everything within your power to understand them.
 But creating fruitful relationships with them is like building friendships: it’s only when you understand who you are that you can determine what kinds of friends you need.
 The drives and interests you hold in common is the space in which your friendship forms.
 So it is with brand-building.

 Effective purpose statements have a natural grain; they grow like trees from the inside out.
-They stem from the best aspirations of your leaders but are larger than any one person.
+They stem from the best motivations of your leaders but are larger than any one person.
 They are easy to memorize and easy to say with a straight face.
 They invite action.
 They display your stance.
 They select the right audience.
 They offer a clear and compelling answer to the question, why do we exist?

 Crucially, your purpose must be frequently discussed with your team and put into practice at every opportunity.
 Every employee should know the words by heart and know what they mean.
 If it’s written and then forgotten but never absorbed, you’d be better off having no stated purpose at all.